FlashGrub

 As both a subscription service and a pay-as-you-go discount app, first-time users struggled with:

-- Grasping how the platform worked, what actions users could take, and what value they gained
+- Grasping how the platform worked, what features were available, and what value they gained from buying through the app

-Ultimately, the core challenge was making a complex idea feel intuitive within just a few screens.
+Ultimately, the core challenge was making a choice-complex idea feel like an intuitive process within just a few screens.

 How Might We...

-- ...communicate a multi-part value proposition efficiently without overwhelming users?
+- ...communicate a multi-part value proposition without overwhelming users?

-- ...guide users toward meaningful actions while still allowing free exploration?
+- ...guide users within the intended flow while still allowing free exploration?

 Qualitative Outcomes